-Information Element DataType Description FiveTuple Set sequence Describes an ordered set of five tuples (i.e., IP Source, IP Dest, Source Port, Dest Port, Protocol).
-Hash hexBinary An SHA-256 hash of the original intercepted packet headers or the network generated event.
+Information Element DataType Description Describes an ordered set of sixtuples (i.e., IPv6 Source, IP v6 Destination, Source Port, Destination port, protocol and flowlabel).
+Hash hexBinary An SHA-256 hash of the original intercepted packet headers or the network-generated event.
 The hash covers the packet and the PCAP headers.
 IAPSystemIdentity string Describes the Intercept Access Point (IAP) associated with the Intercept Subject.
 Lease Duration unsignedInt Defines the IP address lease time in units of seconds associated with the Intercept Subject's Access Device.
-Location Information string Identifies the location of the Subject Facility.
-When reasonably available and covered by the Broadband Intercept Order, location type and actual content of the location field MUST be delivered to the LEA.
+Location civicAddress Information Identifies the location of the Subject Facility in Presence Information Data Format (PIDF) [RFC 5139].
+When reasonably available and covered by the Broadband Intercept Order, location information must be delivered to the LEA.
 MF System Identity string A unique identifier enabling multiple active MF's simultaneously.
-For example, a FQDN or dotted decimal IP address assigned by MSO network ops to MF system.
-Num Pkts Since Last Report unsignedLong Counter of the number of packets associated to a FiveTuple Set.
-Packet Signature sequence Describes a sequence of FiveTuple and the count of packets for that FiveTuple since the last report (numPktsSinceLastReport).
-Signal Capture File Name string Pointer to actual file containing the DHCP messages captured.
+For example, a FQDN or dotted decimal IP address assigned by MSO network ops to MF system. • Counter of the number of bytes associated with a fivetuple set (in the case of IPv4) or sixtuple set (in the case of IPv6).
+Counter of the number of packets associated to a fivetuple set (in the case of IPv4) or sixtuple set (in the case of IPv6). packets the cou Describes a sequence of fivetuple (in the case of IPv4) and the count of packets for that fivetuple or a sequence of sixtuple (in the case of IPv6) and the count of packets for that sixtuple since the last report (numPktsSinceLastReport).
+Signal Capture File string Name Pointer to actual file containing the DHCP messages captured.
 Status sequence Describes the status of a surveillance.
 The status has two components.
 The first component is one of the enumerated values indicating active, not active, unknown, an error condition, or heartbeat.
 The second component is a text string to provide further explanation.
 The presence of this string is optional.
 Subscriber Identity string Uniquely identifies the subscriber to the service.
 This is the alias used by the MSO to identify the intercept Subject (e.g., user ID, Service Account ID).
-There can be more than one form of identity used.
-Time Stamp Sequence Identifies the date and time that the event triggering the message was detected.
-1. timeStampSeconds: This value is in seconds since 00:00:00 UTC on January 1, 1970.
-2. timeStampMicroseconds: The microsecond count when the packet was captured.
+Time Stamp Sequence Identifies the date and time that the event triggering the message was detected. timeStampSeconds: This value is in seconds since 00:00:00 UTC on January 1, 1970. timeStampMicroseconds: The microsecond count when the packet was captured.
 This is a synchronized offset to data element 1.
 This value SHOULD be less than one million or timeStampSeconds MUST be incremented by 1.
 See Annex A.2.